UrbanInstitute/nccs/about.md

 ---
 layout: about
 title: About NCCS
-description: Better data means deeper insight on the health of the sector and more opportunities to advance evidence-based philanthopy.
+description: Better data means deeper insight into the health of the sector and more opportunities to advance evidence-based philanthropy.
 permalink: /about/
 activeLink: /about/
 ---